luizamfsantos/luizamfsantos/README.md

-- 📌 I'm currently working on [Bitcoin OTC Trust Weighted Signed Network Analysis](https://github.com/luizamfsantos/Bitcoin-Trust-Analysis)
+- 📌 I'm recently worked on [Bitcoin OTC Trust Weighted Signed Network Analysis](https://github.com/luizamfsantos/Bitcoin-Trust-Analysis)

-- 🔭 I'm also currently learning how to develop unittesting.
-I'm editting a lot of my old repos to include a /test folder where I am implementing this very important principle.
+- 🔭 I'm also currently learning how to develop more modular code.
+I would appreciate any feedback on my repos.

-- 🌱 Some big buckets I've been focusing are:  **ML Algorithms**, **LLMs**, **AWS Cloud**
+- 🌱 Some big buckets I've been focusing are:  **Data Governance**, **Data Modeling**, **CD4ML**

-- 👨‍💻 All of my projects are available at [https://luizamfsantos.github.io](https://luizamfsantos.github.io)

 - 💬 Ask me about **Data, Statistics, Mathematics, Dogs, Camping, Traveling,...**